vrao87/path_planner_project/README.md

 In each cycle, at the most 50 path points are generated depending on how many points from previous path are consumed.

 ## Best lane
+When there is no immediate risk of forward collision, the car attempts to switch to lane where the distance to nearest vehicle is maximum.
+The idea is to ensure that car avoids being in the situation where it might get to close to another vehicle in first place.
+In this way, the need to slow down is reduced as much as possible.
+This is accomplished by using a cost function based on longitudinal distance between the EGO and other vehicles in each lane.
+Each lane is then assigned a cost.
+The lane with minimum cost is the preferred lane.
+Car then attempts to switch to the lane with minimum cost provided there are no vehices too close to the left or right(depending on direction of lane change).
+Double lane change is not allowed in this implementation since it is generally a risky maneuver in real traffic.
+Also, it results in jerk exceeding the limit unless speed is reduced or lane change trajectory spans much larger longitudinal distance.

+Every time a new best lane is selected, it is necessary that a certain time has passed before the car decides to switch to new best lane(only after checking for lateral collision).
+This is to avoid slalom movement of the car due to rapid toggling of best lane which may happen in dense traffic.
+Also, when the car starts first time, the current lane is retained as best lane for a certain time to allow for cost to be computed properly for all lanes.